mattdesl/add-brfs/README.md

   -h            show help message
   -d, --dir     the directory to look for package.json -a, --append  adds brfs at end of transform list
+  -i, --i       also install the latest brfs with --save flag
 ```

 ## License